Last updated: November 23, 2025

 While it can be prone to choppiness, its power lies in its simplicity.
 By using its zero-line crossovers to confirm trends and its divergence signals to warn of potential reversals, you can add a valuable layer of analysis to your trading.

 This guide has given you the foundation.
-The next step is to apply this knowledge, backtest a strategy, and see how this classic indicator can enhance your analysis.
+The next step is to apply this knowledge, backtest a strategy, and see how this classic indicator can enhance your trading strategies.
 To continue learning, explore our other guides in the best technical indicators category here on Piprider to see how the ROC indicator can be combined with other powerful tools.

 1. StockCharts. (n.d.).
 Rate of Change (ROC).
 Retrieved August 25, 2025, from https://chartschool.stockcharts.com/table-of-contents/technical-indicators-and-overlays/technical-indicators/rate-of-change-roc